survivejs/react-book/manuscript/drafts/asset_management.md

 $import "~bootstrap/less/bootstrap";
 ```

-**Note!** Webpack is currently unable to resolve SASS import statements, but it will very soon: [issue 31](https://github.com/jtangelder/sass-loader/issues/31)
+**Note!** webpack is currently unable to resolve SASS import statements, but it will very soon: [issue 31](https://github.com/jtangelder/sass-loader/issues/31)

 > TBD: hopefully this will be resolved before publication